 So, Should I Hire a Contractor or a Remodeling-Contractor?

 Honestly, it comes down to who’s the best fit.
-Look at examples of their work, former projects, reviews from clients, and set up a consultation to see if their communication style jives with yours.
-Recommendations, online reviews, and advertising is all well and good, but if you like what you hear/see/feel when you meet a contractor, then let that intuition guide you.
+Look at examples of their work, previous projects, reviews from clients, and set up a consultation to see if their communication style jives with yours.
+Recommendations, online reports, and advertising are all well and good, but if you like what you hear/see/feel when you meet a contractor, then let that intuition guide you.

 For many consumers, good rapport with salespeople and other professionals is critical to big-purchase decisions.

 As far as whether to narrow your choices down to specialty remodeling contractors or the general sort, it depends on your expectations.
-Remodelers take design and detial to an exquisite level; approaching home upgrades as an art, not just a trade.
+Remodelers take design and detail to an exquisite level, approaching home upgrades as an art, not just a trade.
 A remodeler will have a better eye for design, detail, color combinations, style trends, and what does and does not work in terms of functionality.

 Though general contractors who do not specialize in remodeling can be equally good at creating beautiful spaces, the design elements will more-or-less be in your hands.
 Poring over options like balanced lighting, clean lines, emerging styles, and contemporary material options will take a backseat to the hammer-and-nails of the project.
 If you’re looking for expert guidance in terms of design-inspiration, find a company that specializes in remodels and redesigns.

-On the other hand, if your goal is to upgrade, say, a rental property to a get-by state, stick with the basics.
-No need to go overboard on design when the place is going to need yearly or bi-yearly upgrades due to wear anyway.
+On the other hand, if your goal is to upgrade a rental property to the basics, then there’s no need to go overboard on design when the place is going to need yearly or bi-yearly upgrades due to wear anyway.